MHenderson1988/kmlplus/README.md

 ### Methods

-generate_coordinates(distance=10, bearing=10, height=0) takes 3 key word arguments of distance(in Km), bearing and
+*generate_coordinates(distance=10, bearing=10, height=0)*

-height.
+Takes 3 key word arguments of distance(in Km), bearing and height.
 It returns a new Coordinate object representing the location specified from the Coordinate object calling the function

 ```bazaar